Title of Study

 What are the possible benefits and risks of taking part?

-The oral history interviews however do involve discussion of personal photographs, descriptions of the photographs, and memories surrounding the context of the image, which could depict deceased relatives or friends, or places of exile, and as such, have the potential to be triggering or distressing.
+The narrations do include descriptions of photographs and memories surrounding the context of the image, which could refer to deceased relatives or friends, conflict, or places of displacement or exile, and as such, have the potential to be triggering or distressing.

-Should you become distressed during an interview, I will stop the interview immediately.
+Should you become distressed during the experience, I will stop the experience immediately at your request.

 Will my taking part be kept confidential?